Financial Aid & Scholarships

 Dropping Courses and the Census Date

 Dropping courses impacts your financial aid in several ways.
 Aid is based on your enrollment level on the Census Date of each term.
 For undergraduates, full-time status is 12 or more credits, 3/4 time is 9-11 credits, 1/2 time is 6-8 credits, and less than halftime is 1-5 credits.
 Less than fulltime enrollment may affect your financial aid eligibility.
 Students enrolled less than halftime are not eligible to receive most types of aid including federal student loans.
-If you plan on being less than fulltime you must submit an enrollment revision form to the Office of Financial Aid.
+If you plan on being less than fulltime you must update your expected enrollment in your financial aid self-service portal..

 Financial aid eligibility each term is based on your level of enrollment on the Census Date.
 On this date, budgets and financial aid are adjusted and locked based on your enrollment level at that time.
 If your aid was paid at the full-time amount and you are less than fulltime on the Census Date, your budget will be revised and your aid may need to be reduced to reflect your Census Date enrollment.
 This revision may create a new bill on your OSU student billing account.